Mobile Suit Gundam: The 08th MS Team: Reception

 The 08th MS Team has been positively received by critics for its ground-level depiction of the One Year War, animation quality, and memorable set pieces, with more mixed views on its central romance and mid-series pacing.
 In a 2017 review, Austin Price of Otaku USA Magazine praised the series' "well-wrought" human focus and ground combat but found the early jungle episodes comparatively flabby next to the taut opener, calling them "something of a snooze" before the show "clicks" in the back half.
 Writing for Forbes, Ollie Barder characterized the OVA less as a pure war drama than an effective coming-of-age story anchored by likable leads and strong action direction, calling the Blu-ray set "a great collection of one of the best standalone stories in the Gundam saga."
 Blu-ray.com staff similarly highlighted the HD presentation, noting the "stunning video and audio" of the Complete Collection release.

 In Japan, mainstream tech and entertainment outlets have retrospectively recommended the OVA for its realism and set-piece craft; GAME Watch singled it out in a 2023 feature as a grounded counterpoint to later entries, spotlighting its jungle warfare and the popular "Shivering Mountain" arc.
 Editorial coverage has also singled out the duel between Norris Packard's Gouf Custom and the mass-production Guntanks as a franchise-defining highlight.
 Among English-language outlets, The A.V.
 Club later described the series' epilogue Last Resort as a high point within the wider franchise.

 Commercially, the series has shown durable home-video appeal in Japan.
 The Blu-ray Memorial Box reissue peaked at #12 on Oricon's weekly Blu-ray chart and charted across four weeks.
 Reader polls and list features have likewise reflected enduring popularity: in a 2021 Otaku USA readers' vote of Gundam anime, The 08th MS Team ranked sixth overall, while a 2022 ITmedia/Nlab poll of series characters named Norris Packard the most popular in the cast.

-Overall, critics in both Japan and the West have lauded the OVA's terrestrial combat focus, animation, and set-piece direction, especially the Shivering Mountain duology, while noting that tonal shifts and the Shiro–Aina romance divide opinion.